flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 - Expression evaluated, statement executed if *expr* is non-zero.
   - *expr* then revaluated (and statement executed) until it evaluates to zero.
-  - Control resumes after statement
+  - Control resumes after statement.

 - For syntax: